<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1"/>

 Tell the Spanish Government to Let Morgan Go Home

-Young female orca Morgan was betrayed by the people who were meant to help her and is languishing in captivity at the vile Loro Parque marine park in Tenerife, Spain.
+Young female orca Morgan was betrayed by the humans who were meant to help her and is languishing in captivity at the vile Loro Parque marine park in Tenerife, Spain.
 After suffering there for more than eight years, she gave birth to her first calf in 2018, who has since passed away.
+In February 2025, it was announced that she was pregnant again.

 On 23 June 2010, Morgan was found emaciated in the Wadden Sea off the coast of the Netherlands.
 The Dolfinarium in Harderwijk, the Netherlands, captured her and transported her to its facility under a permit that specifically provided for her recovery, with the purpose of her subsequent release.
 She recovered at the dolphinarium in just a few months.

-But she never was released back into nature.
-Instead, she was shipped off to Loro Parque, a marine park that has connections to notorious orca abuser SeaWorld.
+But she was never released back into nature.
+Instead, she was shipped off to Loro Parque, a marine park connected to notorious orca abuser SeaWorld.

 Time and time again, experts have identified health problems and psychological distress in the orcas at Loro Parque.
 Some of them are missing their teeth.
 Some have painful rake marks all over their bodies or mucus dripping from their eyes.
 They float on the surface of the water, depressed and listless, exhibiting behaviour unheard of among free-living orcas.

-Even though, according to the Free Morgan Foundation, laws prohibit using Morgan for breeding, Loro Parque did just that – newborn calves attract larger numbers of visitors, thereby boosting the park’s profits.
-Like Morgan, her baby Ula was housed in a prison-like tank filled with chemically treated water and was almost certainly forced to perform tricks for human entertainment.
-In August 2021 – not even three years after her birth – Ula died at Loro Parque.
+According to the Free Morgan Foundation, laws prohibit using Morgan for breeding.
+Yet, Loro Parque has done just that – newborn calves attract more visitors, boosting the park’s profits.
+Like Morgan, her first baby Ula spent her days in a prison-like tank filled with chemically treated water and was almost certainly forced to perform tricks for human entertainment.
+In August 2021 – not even three years after her birth – Ula died at Loro Parque, and now Morgan is pregnant with another calf.

 Speak out for Morgan!
-Send a message to the Spanish government to let it know that you want to see her transferred to a coastal sanctuary.
+Tell the Spanish government you want her transferred to a coastal sanctuary.

 Servicio de Protección de la Naturaleza